Business -> Ceasing Business

 Accounts Receivable, Inventories, Eligible Capital Property

 The Income Tax Act also has s.
 22, Ceasing to carry on business, related to accounts receivable, inventories, and eligible capital property.
 Talk to your professional accountant for more information on these topics.
-The tax treatment of eligible capital property will be changing, as announced in the Federal 2016 Budget.
+The tax treatment of eligible capital property changed for 2017 and later years.

 Tax Tip: If you are closing your business, get a professional accountant (CPA) involved to ensure things are done properly and no steps are missed!